NickyTettamanti/fns-waivers-scraping/README.md

-Scrapes state-by-state waiver data from USDA's Food and Nutrition website for SNAP, WIC, USDA Food Programs, and Child Nutrition.
-By default, the script scrapes the SNAP waivers.
-Documentation details how to download other waivers.
+Scrapes state-by-state waiver data from USDA's Food and Nutrition website for SNAP.

 Contributing: Email contact@covidsnap.org or message me on GitHub to help contribute to our projects.